samiparken/ios-GoldenGlow/README.md

 - Git Version Control on Xcode
 - Sketch5 (Design Tool)

-## What I've Learned from This Project
+## What I've Learned from this project
 This project has greatly enhanced my iOS development skills.

 - Programming Language: Strengthened my Swift 5 skills, enabling me to implement desired features more efficiently.